until 14 June

 ALINA LUPU is a post-conceptual artist, writer, photographer, and activist.
 She focuses on protest and solidarity and the role that the creation of images—both online and offline—plays in this.
 She observes, documents, and supports collectives and individuals who are confronted with precarity and who come together to dismantle capitalist, business-as-usual systems of exploitation.
 She then reactivates the power and presence of protest beyond its own boundaries.

-During (un(h)armed, she delves into the archive of anti-war and anti-imperialist posters.
+During (un(h)armed, she dives into the archive of anti-war and anti-imperialist posters.
 The clothing she prints with the images will be distributed by the end of the exhibition.

 BOB ENTROP AND FRANK HAMERS were co-founders of De Kritiese Filmers in the 1970s, the first film collective in the Netherlands.
 Dissatisfied with the academy’s curriculum, which focused solely on art and aesthetics, they directed their collective’s efforts toward content: society, politics, and current events.
 The goal of their films: to spark social debate and thereby unleash a revolution.
 As a collective, they had no hierarchy; everyone was equal.